dragon7-fc/misc/algorithm/LeetCode/[Medium] [Solution] 609. Find Duplicate File in System.md

 Once this is done, we iterate over this $list$.
 For every element $i$ chosen from the list, we iterate over the whole $list$ to find another element $j$ whose file contents are the same as the $i^{th}$ element.
 For every such element found, we put the $j^{th}$ element's file path in a temporary list $l$ and we also mark the $j^{th}$ element as visited so that this element isn't considered again in the future.
 Thus, when we reach the end of the array for every $i^{th}$ element, we obtain a list of file paths in $l$, which have the same contents as the file corresponding to the $i^{th}$ element.
 If this list isn't empty, it indicates that there exists content duplicate to the $i^{th}$ element.
 Thus, we also need to put the $i^{th}$ element's file path in the $l$.

-At the end of each iteration, we put this list $l$ obtained in the resultant list resres and reset the list $l$ for finding the duplicates of the next element.
+At the end of each iteration, we put this list $l$ obtained in the resultant list $res$ and reset the list $l$ for finding the duplicates of the next element.

 ```java
 public class Solution {